 Although I reject Darbyism as unbiblical, it will not be the main target of my criticisms in this series.
 I even suspect that it has had—in some ways but not others—an incidentally productive influence on the church.
 Still, to introduce any Christian to eschatology, we need to begin by first deconstructing Darbyism.
 Many contemporary Christians have, to quote William Lane Craig, simply absorbed Darbyism “with our mother’s milk” and have never thought to question whether it is biblically warranted or not.

-Revelation can be divided into three sections, the third of which is a chronological narrative in the style of Daniel’s prophecies.
+Revelation can be divided into three sections, the third of which is a chronological narrative.

 Before we can begin to understand Darbyism, let’s begin with a general overview of the Book of Revelation.
 Revelation can be roughly divided into three sections, each written in a different subgenre.
 In the first section, Revelation 1-3, John introduces his vision, and Jesus speaks individually to the seven churches of Asia Minor.
 Using the same rhetorical style and emphases he used in his earthly life, Jesus rebukes wayward churches for their compromise and lack of zeal: “Would that you were either cold or hot!”